dkwolf1/hass-security/docs/INSTALL_MANUAL.md

 ### Directory Structure

-Now let's create a directory structure to contain the Scrutiny collector binary.
+Now let's create a directory structure to contain the Hass-Security collector binary.

 ```
-mkdir -p /opt/scrutiny/bin
+mkdir -p /opt/hass-security/bin
 ```

 ### Download Files

-Next, we'll download the Scrutiny collector binary from the [latest Github release](https://github.com/analogj/scrutiny/releases).
+Next, we'll download the Hass-Security collector binary from the [latest Github release](https://github.com/hass-security/hass-security/releases).
 The file you need to download is named:

-- **scrutiny-collector-metrics-linux-amd64** - save this file to `/opt/scrutiny/bin`
+- **hass-security-collector-metrics-linux-amd64** - save this file to `/opt/hass-security/bin`

-### Prepare Scrutiny
+### Prepare Hass-Security

 Now that we have downloaded the required files, let's prepare the filesystem.

 ```
-# Let's make sure the Scrutiny collector is executable.
+# Let's make sure the Hass-Security collector is executable.
-chmod +x /opt/scrutiny/bin/scrutiny-collector-metrics-linux-amd64
+chmod +x /opt/hass-security/bin/hass-security-collector-metrics-linux-amd64
 ```

-### Start Scrutiny Collector, Populate Webapp
+### Start Hass-Security Collector, Populate Webapp

-Next, we will manually trigger the collector, to populate the Scrutiny dashboard:
+Next, we will manually trigger the collector, to populate the Hass-Security dashboard:

-> NOTE: if you need to pass a config file to the scrutiny collector, you can provide it using the `--config` flag.
+> NOTE: if you need to pass a config file to the hass-security collector, you can provide it using the `--config` flag.

 ```
-/opt/scrutiny/bin/scrutiny-collector-metrics-linux-amd64 run --api-endpoint "http://localhost:8080"
+/opt/hass-security/bin/hass-security-collector-metrics-linux-amd64 run --api-endpoint "http://localhost:8080"
 ```

 ### Schedule Collector with Cron